Jeremy Soule: 1990s

-Soule was promptly given the task by Square to score Secret of Evermore.
-The finished game features an untraditional score incorporating ambient background sounds (like wind blowing and ocean waves) into the music and utilizing a more mellow orchestral sound.
-Part of the reason for this was that the sound program used in Evermore was not up to the technical challenge of what Soule wanted to do with it, forcing him to work creatively within his limitations.
+Soule was given the task by Square to score Secret of Evermore.
+The finished game features an untraditional score incorporating ambient background sounds (like wind blowing and ocean waves) into the music, using a more mellow orchestral sound.
 When Ron Gilbert of LucasArts left to form his own company, Humongous Entertainment, and Square moved from Seattle to Los Angeles, Soule quit Square to score Gilbert's children's adventure game series, Putt-Putt; he was the company's third employee.
-Soule composed the soundtracks to eleven children's games over the next three years, with multiple titles in the Putt-Putt, Pajama Sam, Freddi Fish and Spy Fox series.
+Soule composed the soundtracks to several children's games over the next three years, including games in the Putt-Putt, Pajama Sam, and Freddi Fish series.

 While working at Humongous, Soule met fellow employee and video game designer Chris Taylor, and signed on to compose the soundtrack to his major project, Total Annihilation.
 Soule convinced Taylor that, given the large number of other real-time strategy games coming out at the same time as Total Annihilation with techno scores, that to separate themselves they needed to do a large orchestral score.
-He went so far as to bet a year's worth of reduced pay that it would pay off; Gilbert felt that it did after the first sentence of the first review of the game he read was about the music.
-Given the software limitations at the time, to make the sound work correctly required a full live orchestra, the first that Soule had ever worked with; the orchestral tracks in Evermore had been performed by Soule and his brother by themselves, two instruments at a time.
-The soundtrack earned Soule his first award, that of "Best Music" of 1997 from GameSpot in their year-end awards.
+He wagered a year's worth of pay that doing so would be successful; Gilbert felt that it was after the first sentence of the first review of the game he read was about the music.
+Given the software limitations at the time, to make the sound work correctly required a full live orchestra, the first that Soule had ever worked with; the orchestral tracks in Evermore had been performed by Soule and his brother, two instruments at a time.
+The soundtrack earned Soule his first award, that of "Best Music" of 1997 from GameSpot.
 Soule spent the next two years composing music for the game's two expansion packs and for children's games.